Propaganda through media: Propaganda model

 To explain the close associations between media and propaganda, Richard Alan Nelson observed propaganda as a form of persuasion with intention with the aid of controlled transmission of single-sided information through mass media.
 Mass media and propaganda are inseparable.
 Mass media, as a system for spreading and relaying information and messages to the public, plays a role in amusing, entertaining and informing individuals with rules and values that situate them in social structure.
-Therefore, propaganda creates conflicts among society's differing classes.
-Nowadays, in a media engulfed society, mass media is the main platform and output for carrying out acts of propaganda and for pushing forward agendas.

-Today, various amounts of modern media can be used to supply propaganda to its intended audience such as, radio, television, films posters handouts music smartphones, just to name a few.
+Propaganda creates conflicts among society's differing classes.
+In a media engulfed society, mass media is the main platform and output for carrying out acts of propaganda and for pushing forward agendas.
+Various amounts of modern media can be used to supply propaganda to its intended audience such as, radio, television, films posters handouts music smartphones, just to name a few.